pamnovalli/100-days-of-swiftui/README.md

  ## **The marathon premises:**

-1 - Read and practice Swift for at least 1 hour every day
+1 - Read and practice SwiftUI for at least 1 hour every day

 2 - Talk and share with others about your progress